 SR-22 insurance in Arkansas isn’t a type of insurance but rather a certificate of financial responsibility that some drivers must file.
 It’s often required for individuals who have been convicted of certain driving-related offenses, such as DUI, driving without insurance, reckless driving or multiple traffic offenses.

-This guide provides an overview of what SR-22 insurance covers in Arkansas and how it can influence your annual premiums.
+This guide outlines what SR-22 insurance covers in Arkansas and explains how it impacts your annual premium rates should you require SR-22.

 Who needs an SR-22 in Arkansas?